microsoft/finops-toolkit/docs-mslearn/framework/manage/education.md

 - If you're new to training and development, research common approaches and best practices.
 - Use existing online resources from [Microsoft](https://azure.microsoft.com/solutions/finops), [FinOps Foundation](https://finops.org/), and others.
 - Research and build targeted content and marketing strategies around common pain points experienced by your organization.
-  - Consider focusing on a few key areas of interest to make more progress.
+  - To make more progress, consider focusing on a few key areas of interest.
   - Experiment with different lightweight approaches to see what works best within your organization.
 - Target the core areas that are critical for FinOps, like:
   - Cross-functional collaboration between finance, engineering, and business teams.
   - Cloud-specific knowledge and terminology.
-  - Continuous improvement best practices around monitoring, analyzing, and optimizing cloud usage and costs.
+  - Best practices for continuous improvement around monitoring, analyzing, and optimizing cloud usage and costs.
 - Consider activities like formal training programs (for example, [FinOps Foundation training](https://learn.finops.org/)), on-the-job training, mentoring, coaching, and self-directed learning.
 - Explore targeted learning tools that could help accelerate efforts.
 - Use available collaboration tools like Teams, Viva Engage, and SharePoint.